 Shell buys Next power plants

-The energy giant is taking over the Cologne-based start-up, founded in 2009, for an undisclosed sum.
+The energy giant is acquiring the Cologne-based start-up, which was founded in 2009, for an undisclosed sum.
 Shell already has plans for the employees.

-In a red brick house in Ehrenfeld, the founders Jochen Schwill and Hendrik Sämisch had been tinkering with their vision for the power generation of the future for the past few years - and have now even convinced the British-Dutch company Shell with their idea.
-The energy giant is buying the Cologne-based start-up for an undisclosed sum, but is likely to have shelled out a high double-digit or even triple-digit million sum.
+In a red brick building in Ehrenfeld, founders Jochen Schwill and Hendrik Sämisch have spent the past few years working on their vision for the power generation of the future - and have now even convinced the British-Dutch company Shell with their idea.
+The energy giant is buying the Cologne-based start-up for an undisclosed sum, but is likely to have forked out a high double-digit or even triple-digit million amount.

-According to Shell, the 180 employees currently working at Next Kraftwerke will be taken over, and the virtual power plant will also remain largely independent under its current management.
-The previous shareholders are giving up their shares, including the founders Hendrik Sämisch and Jochen Schwill, as well as High-Tech Gründerfonds.
+According to Shell, it will take over the 180 employees currently working at Next Kraftwerke, and the virtual power plant will remain largely independent under its current management.
+The previous shareholders are selling their shares, including the founders Hendrik Sämisch and Jochen Schwill, as well as High-Tech Gründerfonds.

-Next Kraftwerke wants to eliminate the disadvantages of renewable energy generation by bundling capacities.
-Because the big drawback to renewable resources has always been that you have to rely on nature.
-But what to do when the wind doesn't blow or the sun doesn't shine?
+Next Kraftwerke aims to eliminate the disadvantages of renewable energy generation by bundling capacities.
+After all, the major disadvantage of renewable resources has always been that you have to rely on nature.
+But what do you do when the wind isn't blowing or the sun isn't shining?

-Commenting on the acquisition, Hendrik Sämisch, founder and CEO of Next Kraftwerke, says: "The merger of Shell and Next Kraftwerke will help accelerate the move towards a decarbonised energy system, as it will allow us to benefit from the expected rapid increase in demand for renewable energy trading contracts thanks to synergies in power trading and risk management."
+Hendrik Sämisch, founder and CEO of Next Kraftwerke, comments on the acquisition: "The merger of Shell and Next Kraftwerke will help accelerate the transition to a decarbonized energy system, as the synergies in electricity trading and risk management will allow us to benefit from the expected rapid increase in demand for renewable energy trading contracts."

 Newsletter